Sh1tra1n/ramdisk/README.md

 # Prerequsites

-1. A computer running macOS/linux
+1. A computer running macOS/linux no windows allowed!
 2. A checkm8 device (A7-A11)

 # Usage